-Within the various treatment guidelines for osteoporosis in men and women, there is general agreement that treatment is indicated for patients > 50 years of age who have experienced a hip or vertebral fracture or have a bone density Tscore ≤ -2.5 (Adler et al 2016, Camacho et al 2016, Cosman et al 2014, North American Menopause Society 2010, Qaseem et al 2017, Watts et al 2012).
-Bisphosphonates are generally considered first-line therapy, and clinical trials have not consistently shown one agent to be more effective than another.

-- Data for hip, vertebral, and nonvertebral fractures is most robust for alendronate, risedronate, and zoledronic acid.
+- Within the various treatment guidelines for osteoporosis in men and women, there is general agreement that treatment is indicated for patients > 50 years of age who have experienced a hip or vertebral fracture or have a bone density Tscore \leq -2.5 (Adler et al 2016, Camacho et al 2016, Conley et al 2020, Cosman et al 2014, Eastell et al 2019, Ketteler et al, 2018, North American Menopause Society 2010, Qaseem et al 2017, Watts et al 2012).
+Bisphosphonates are generally considered first-line therapy, and clinical trials have not consistently shown one agent to be more effective than another. - Data for hip, vertebral, and nonvertebral fractures are most robust for alendronate, risedronate, and zoledronic acid.
 Ibandronate has data to support reduced vertebral fractures (Guanabens et al 2013, Harris et al 2009, Miller et al 2008[a]). - Patient preference and ease of administration should be considered in the selection of a bisphosphonate, as adherence may be a barrier to the treatment and prevention of osteoporosis.
 Atelvia (risedronate delayed release) and alendronate can be administered once weekly, while Actonel (risedronate) and ibandronate can be administered once a month.
 Additionally, zoledronic acid is an intravenous infusion given once a year for treatment or every other year for prevention.
-Atelvia (risedronate delayed release) can be taken immediately after eating or drinking while other oral bisphosphonates must be administered 30 to 60 minutes before the first food or drink of the day. - The receptor activator of nuclear factor K-B ligand inhibitor, denosumab, has data for hip, vertebral, and nonvertebral fractures.
-It is a subcutaneous injection given every six months.
-Monitoring for infection is required with this agent.
-The AACE recommends denosumab as an optional first-line treatment for postmenopausal osteoporosis (Camacho et al 2016). - Teriparatide is generally reserved for patients at high risk for fractures or those unable to tolerate or manage therapy with oral bisphosphonates (ACOG 2012, Camacho et al 2016, Watts et al 2012).
-Abaloparatide is the most recently approved parathyroid hormone analog and is not included in current osteoporosis guidelines.
-Both teriparatide and abaloparatide are administered via daily subcutaneous injection, and lifetime cumulative treatment duration should not exceed 2 years.
-The parathyroid hormone analogs have a boxed warning for osteosarcoma. - Raloxifene has data for vertebral fracture reduction and is only approved for women.
-It may be an appropriate initial therapy for patients requiring drugs with spine-specific efficacy who are unable to tolerate bisphosphonates (Camacho et al 2016).
-Raloxifene is also used for breast cancer risk reduction, which is recommended for asymptomatic women ≥ 35 years of age who are at risk for breast cancer.
-There is an increased risk of thromboembolism and stroke with raloxifene. - Calcitonin lacks sufficient evidence for fracture reduction in the treatment of osteoporosis. - For the treatment of Paget's disease, risedronate, alendronate, calcitonin injection, and zoledronic acid all have efficacy data to support their use. - For the treatment of glucocorticoid-induced osteoporosis, risedronate, teriparatide, alendronate, and zoledronic acid are all FDA-approved.
-Selection of an agent should be based on the patient's preference of administration.
-Teriparatide should be reserved for higher doses of steroids and longer lengths of treatment per the national guidelines (Buckley et al 2017).
+Atelvia (risedronate delayed release) can be taken immediately after eating or drinking while other oral bisphosphonates must be administered 30 to 60 minutes before the first food or drink of the day.

-This information is considered confidential and proprietary to OptumRx.
+Page 15 of 20 This information is considered confidential and proprietary to OptumRx.
 It is intended for internal use only and should be disseminated only to authorized recipients.
 The contents of the therapeutic class overviews on this website ("Content") are for informational purposes only.
 The Content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Patients should always seek the advice of a physician or other qualified health provider with any questions regarding a medical condition.
 Clinicians should refer to the full prescribing information and published resources when making medical decisions.